 |3 Unidentified VLCC's||200,000||6,000,000||9.96%|

 As you can see, China and India came out fairly high, with India at around half a million barrels per day.
-The UAE (mostly importing gas condensates while also re-exporting crude oil) and Turkey followed thereafter.
+Turkey and the United Arab Emirates (mostly importing gas condensates while also re-exporting crude oil) followed thereafter.
 The European Union, represented here by Italy, Spain, Greece and Croatia amounted to 311,349 barrels per day, which is 15% of the total.
 Here is a map of all the vessels we tracked during the month.

 As for Japan, we definitely saw a vessel called the YUFUSAN go on a regional shopping spree by first picking up gas condensates in Asaluyeh, then proceeding to Kharg Island for crude oil before continuing to Kuwait to pick up another grade of crude oil.
 After that, she set sail for Japan.
 This is a very, very common routine for Japanese tankers.
 However, if you read the article posted by Bloomberg, it actually says “India is joining other Asian buyers such as South Korea and Japan that have already halted imports from the Persian Gulf state before American restrictions take effect in early November.”.